 "Oh, my God.
 That was pretty fun high school baseball, huh?"
 Drury coach Pat Boulger said.

 The visiting Mounties had stranded eight over the first six innings before they broke through with two runs on RBI singles by Nick DiSanti and Jake Benzinger in the top of the seventh inning.
-That set the stage for the dramatic final half-inning.

 The Blue Devils advance to their first semifinal since 2011, as they'll play the winner of today's game between No. 3 Southwick and No. 6 Greenfield.